mwang840/DelawareCovidDataAnalysis/README.md

 SVR, also known as support vector regression, is a machine learning algorithm used for regression analysis.
 SVR Model in Machine Learning aims to find a function that approximates the relationship between the input variables and a continuous target variable while minimizing the prediction error.
 Running my svr model on the Delaware Data and its infections gave an accuracy of 84%, which indicates the model fits the data very consistent.

 # What is K-Means Algorithm
-K-Means Algorithm is an machine learning algorithm
+K-Means Algorithm is an machine learning algorithm, an unsupervised learning algorithm used for data clustering, which groups unlabeled data points into groups or clusters.

 ## Technologies Used
 - Python 3